Placeholder-Software/wasmbox/docs/getting_started/installation.md

 import * as links from "@site/src/components/links.js"

-:::note
+## Requirements

+Wasmbox currently requires:
-Wasmbox requires Unity 2021.3.21 or greater
+ - Unity 2021.3.21 or greater
+ - Scripting backend: Mono

+:::warning
+Wasmbox is not currently compatible with IL2CPP!
 :::

+## Installation Step-By-Step

 1. Purchase Wasmbox on the <links.AssetStore />.
 1. Open the package manager (Window > Package Manager).